mattiaz9/slate-jsx/README.md

 - `stop`: stop the default behaviour
 - `split`: split the target block
 - `replace`: replace the target block
+- `append`: append a new block after the target block
 - `move`: move the target block
 - execute a custom function